Jack Gordon (entertainment manager): Other entertainment clients

 Jack Gordon had few other entertainment clients apart from La Toya Jackson.
 Before Gordon became La Toya's co-manager with her father in the late 1980s (and eventually manager) it was widely known he had a disreputable past including a criminal record.
 Joseph Jackson was always afraid of Gordon as he believed Gordon was probably armed.
 Gordon's clients included John Wayne Bobbitt, Divine Brown, Gloria Gaynor, Shannen Doherty, and Sharon Stone.
 In 1999, Gordon claimed that Paula Jones, a pivotal figure in the impeachment trial of Bill Clinton, had confided in him that Clinton had not sexually harassed her as she originally claimed.
 Gordon arranged Jones' nude spread in Penthouse, and claimed he helped her launch a psychic hotline.
 However, in a March, 1999 CNN Politics website article, Susan Carpenter McMillan, a confidante and former adviser to Jones, issued a statement from Jones that she had not, nor would she ever do anything with a psychic hotline.
 McMillan also has stated that Gordon was "obsessed" with the former Arkansas state employee, phoning her up to 15 times a day.

 Death

-Gordon died on April 19, 2005 at Mayo Hospital in Scottsdale, Arizona after battling cancer for several months.
+Gordon died on April 19, 2005, at Mayo Hospital in Scottsdale, Arizona after having been sick with cancer for several months.
 He was 65 years old.